Welsh Hills School Profile

 WHS faculty members are carefully selected for their knowledge and expertise in their fields of focus.
 All of our classroom teachers hold college degrees, and many hold graduate degrees and Montessori credentials.

 Student-to-faculty ratio in the upper school is a maximum of 10:1.

 Upper Elementary: 18

 WHS maintains small class sizes throughout its programming.
 This, coupled with a commitment to differentiated learning, provides our students with opportunities for in-depth exploration of individual interests and encourages greater engagement with academic material and fellow students.
 Block scheduling allows students time to engage deeply with content and prepares students to work independently in a college-type structure.

 Welsh Hills School Grading Scale – High School Only

-June 2019 will be WHS’ first high school graduation!
+June 2019 was WHS’ first high school graduation!
 Our graduates are required to have 24 credits*, spanning Math (4), Science (4), Humanities (includes four years of English and History ) (8), STEAM (includes engineering, robotics, visual & performing arts)(2), World Language (3), Physical Education (1/2), Wellness (1/2 ), and Practical Life (1/2).
 Graduates are required to complete a Capstone Project that incorporates a research paper, community service, and public presentation.
-WHS graduates are required to earn a minimum of 18 total points on seven end of course state tests.
+WHS graduates are required to earn a minimum of 18 total points on seven end-of-course state tests.

 *Students who transfer into WHS during high school will have a minimum requirement of 21 credits.